 This section publishes errata (mistakes by the publisher) or corrigenda (mistakes by the authors) for published articles in the journal.
 The original submitting author will have to request for the changes via a cover letter to the editor by citing the previous submission ID.
 No abstract is needed for errata.
 Authors do not have to resubmit ICMJE conflicts of interest form for this section.
 Only cover letter to the editor is mandatory.
 Please submit the explanation of errors as the main manuscript.

 The observations and associated materials published or posted by NeurosciRN are licensed by the authors for use and distribution in accord with the Creative Commons Attribution license CC BY-NC 4.0 international, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Please visit our publisher's open access and copyright site for more information.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
 Please review our terms of service before proceed.